dreamer2008/dreamer2008.github.io/why-i-am-willing-to-germany/index.md

 * For a sustainable career.
 WLB(work-life balance) is not as common in China as it is in Germany, I don't think the working style in China is sustainable for employees.

 * For freedom.
-There is more freedom in Germany.
+There is more freedom in Germany and people have more access to the Internet and other countries.

 Also, after a five-month stay in Germany between August 2023 and January 2024, **I am pretty sure that I like living in Germany and I would love to relocate.**